plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 Description
 ^^^^^^^^^^^
 Represents a `state object`_.
-Contains the address of the `predicate contract`_ and input data to that contract that control the conditions under which the object may be mutated.
+Contains the address of the `predicate contract`_ and input data to that contract which control the conditions under which the object may be mutated.

 Fields
 ^^^^^^